TheoKanning/theokanning.github.io/_posts/2018-01-27-keyboard-part-3-textinputlayout.md

 to your `build.gradle`.

 In order to use a `TextInputLayout`, simply wrap one around a [TextInputEditText](https://developer.android.com/reference/android/support/design/widget/TextInputEditText.html).
-`TextInputEditText` is a special type of `EditText` that&#8217;s designed to work well inside a `TextInputLayout`, and that&#8217;s why so much of this works.
+`TextInputEditText` is a special type of `EditText` that's designed to work well inside a `TextInputLayout`, and that's why so much of this works.
-Here&#8217;s the xml I used to create the password field above.
+Here's the xml I used to create the password field above.

 {% highlight xml %}
 <android.support.design.widget.TextInputLayout